Ronnie Ortiz-Magro Calls Out Haters, Threatens To Roast Them Publicly

 Ronnie Ortiz-Magro has been in the headlines over the last month because of his rocky relationship with Jen Harley.
 The two have battled on social media, and despite their attempt at working things out, they called it quits again a little over a week ago.

 Fans have been weighing in on his personal life for months now.
-Things intensified for Ronnie Ortiz-Magro when it was revealed he may have cheated on Jen Harley while filming Jersey Shore: Family Vacation.
+Things intensified for Ronnie Ortiz-Magro when it was revealed that he may have cheated on Jen Harley while filming Jersey Shore: Family Vacation.
 The two welcomed a little girl in April, and since then, he has been getting plenty of nasty comments on social media.
 According to Us Weekly, Ronnie Ortiz-Magro left a message for his haters on social media letting them know that if they continue, they will be called out publicly so his fans can handle it.

 There have been a lot of questions about Ronnie Ortiz-Magro’s behavior recently.
 He was accused of using drugs by Jen Harley, but he disputed her comments after the two battled it out on social media.
 They have since tried to work things out for the sake of their daughter, but that was ended after only a week.
 Ortiz-Magro and Harley reportedly fought a lot despite their best efforts.